Saturday, December 19, 2020

 Name Your Anxiety: Verbalize and articulate (to yourself) that you are feeling anxious.
 Once you name something, you can deal with it more effectively.
 Put it in as specific terms as you possibly can.
 Example: “I am anxious about sliding out on this 5-0 grind and falling on my (once broken) arm again.”
 Once this is done, you can decide how to deal with this trick based on your comfort levels.
 Just got for it?
 Stop skating entirely for the moment?
 Move on to some completely different trick that you are comfortable with?
 The choice is for you to make, but once you concretely state what you are having anxiety about, you can develop a roadmap/plan for managing it.

 Envision Success: Hesitation and doubt can lead to problems when trying a trick.
 Going into a trick while thinking, "Oh, man, I really hope I don't bail this" is a bad approach.
 It assumes failure.
 Go into any trick (including something you've never tried before, or something you've already been trying for 15 minutes) thinking, "I will/can land this."
 Thinking about slams can often lead to slamming.
 So, envision yourself landing it and rolling away.
-This will put you a better mental place, and a more confident one at that, too.
+This will put you in a better mental place, and a more confident one at that, too.
 Confidence is our goal.

 Know When to Hold ‘Em and When to Fold ‘Em